 Some other common Amish boy names are Aaron, Mark, Steven or Stephen, Samuel, Abner, Eli, Vernon, Elmer, Amos, Leroy, John, Paul, Jacob, David, Daniel, Omar, Abram, Isaac, Jonas, Henry, Mervin, Emmanuel, Moses, Lloyd, Christian or Christ, and Melvin.

 I listed some of the popular Amish first names that you will hear most often in Amish communities.
 Although there are many more names that are not used as often.
 And in more recent years it seems like some of the Amish are giving their children more untraditional names.

 But if you hear any of the last names that I listed, there’s probably a good chance that they have Amish or Mennonite background.
-Although Fisher is a common Amish name in PA, I have found that not all Fishers have Amish background (at least not as far as they have traced).
+Although, Fisher is a common Amish name in PA.
+And I have found that not all Fishers have Amish or Mennonite background (at least not as far as they have traced).